marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   alignment may be very very small.)
 See your linker documentation for further information.

-  The :option:`aligned` attribute can also be used for variables and fields (see :ref:`variable-attributes`.)
+  The :gcc-attr:`aligned` attribute can also be used for variables and fields (see :ref:`variable-attributes`.)

-.. option:: alloc_align (position)
+.. gcc-attr:: alloc_align (position)

   .. index:: alloc_align function attribute